raposeira de são joão: your madeira holiday home

 You rent the house directly from us.
 Not via an agent or other go-betweens that only push up the price.
 Many who look for a holiday home in Madeira end up with an agency and easily pay 30 to 35% more than the price we ask.
 There is a logic to that: an agency needs to earn money too, but since they don’t offer any extra service, so it is a link we can eliminate.
 A quick look at our prices will make everything clear.

 The house is a real home.
 Furnished and equipped for permanent occupation.
 So no cheap and low quality interior, but our own high quality furniture, of high end contemporary design, combined with some family antiques and – mostly contemporary – art.
 We had to bring everything from the Netherlands, as the Madeira average taste is a far cry from what we think a home should look like.
 No cheap Ikea reproductions on the walls, but a choice of contemporary and older art, all unique pieces or numbered works out of limited series.
 We simply love beautiful things.
 The result is an interior ecoration that you won’t often find in a Madeira holiday home – or anywhere else for that matter.

 where in Madeira is our house situated?

 Our house is situated in a small hamlet in rural Southwest Madeira, far from mass tourism, a little hidden, but still easy to reach.
 Its name is ‘Raposeira de São João’.
 It is a delightful house, for winter (when we are here ourselves) and for summer.
 Its elevated position ensures a spectacular seaview, or, rather, a wide view over the Atlantic Ocean, and a view over the woods and hills of São João and São Lourenço, neighbourhoods of the village of Fajã da Ovelha, that in its turn belongs to the council of Calheta on the sunny South side of the Island.
-That same elevated position ensures pleasant cool night temperatures in summer for a good night’s sleep!
-If our are looking for a holiday home in Madeira, you have found the right spot.
-It is perfectly located for sun seekers, but also for hiking – the Madeiran Levadas are famous for their hiking possibilities.
-An ideal sport for those who seek quiet and nature lovers alike.
-The house is for rent at any time that we are not here ourselves to enjoy it.
+Here is a link to the Google-map with the exact location of our house.

 Holiday Home?
 Or rather not a Holiday Home?

 Our house is not just a holiday rental house or cottage.
 It really isn’t a holiday home at all.
 It is an authentic Madeiran house of which there aren’t all that many left that survived the urge for modernisation.
 We have renovated it and brought it back to ist former glory, but we also gave it all the modern comforts we are used to.
 We did extend it somewhat, in style though, to allow for a modern kitchen and a second bedroom with ensuite facilities.

 The road to the house as it is now has not been easy.
 We wanted a house in Madeira, that we could rent out in summer when we aren’t here.
 What we bought wasn’t a ruin, but it was not a habitable house either.
 The images of the old house as it wa when we found it, of its utter destruction and its rebuilding you can see in the page ‘then and now’ The images of the house as it is now you can see in the page ‘picture book‘.